brianmcananey/milestone-1-project/README.md

   - I used bootstrap throughout the site to make it responsive.
 The website uses Bootstrap's Containers, Grid System and Flexbox and Button classes.
 I sourced code from the Bootstrap documentation when building the Navbar, Carousel, Buttons and Contact Form,

 - [Google Fonts](https://fonts.google.com/)
-  - Two fonts were imported from google fonts.
-Josefin Sans for the headings, and Lato for the other text.
+  - The fonts were imported from google fonts.
+I have used Oswald for the website with sans-serif as the back-up .

 - [Font awesome](https://fontawesome.com/)
-  - I used icons from font awesome to visually distinguish sections of the text and on buttons.
+  - I used icons from font awesome to visually distinguish sections of the text and next to links.

 - [Git](https://git-scm.com/)
   - Git was used as a version control in the terminal.